rbaird2001/hwTriviaGame/README.md

 Project is solo project.

 Content for questions from The Seven Volume Harry Potter novel series written by J. K. Rowling.
+Copyright J. K. Rowling.

 Research also conducted with aid from the Harry Potter Lexicon.
-[Harry Potter Lexicon] https://www.hp-lexicon.org/support-the-lexicon/
+[Support the Harry Potter Lexicon](https://www.hp-lexicon.org/support-the-lexicon/)

 Images used are for demonstration purposes only.
 Images are subject to copyright and may not be distributed commercially.
 Images come from Harry Potter Series of films.
 Copyright Warner Bros.
 Studios.